Jamie Lynn Spears breaks her silence about Britney - KION546

 Jamie Lynn Spears breaks her silence about Britney

-While the decision came just one week after the pop star’s bombshell testimony about Jamie Spears’ role as conservator, Judge Brenda Penny’s ruling was not a result of that hearing, and was instead made on a request from November in which Spears’ attorney filed to add Bessemer Trust to serve as co-conservator alongside the singer’s father.
+“The Conservatee claimed irreparable harm to her interests in her testimony and, more specifically, the Conservatee’s objection to the continuation of the voluntary Conservatorship and her desire to terminate the Conservatorship,” the Bessemer Trust petition read.
+“Petitioner has heard the Conservatee and respects her wishes.”

-“The conservator’s request to suspend James P. Spears immediately upon the appointment of Bessemer Trust Company of California as sole conservator of estate is denied without prejudice,” the court filing states.
+In Wednesday’s ruling, Judge Penny also denied Spears’ request to have her father, Jamie Spears removed from his current role as co-conservator of the estate, a position he’s held since 2008.

-An attorney for Jamie Spears confirmed the filing to CNN and did not comment.
+Attorneys for Jamie Spears and Britney Spears respectively have not yet responded for comment.

-CNN reported Tuesday that two sources close to the singer said her attorney, Samuel D. Ingham III, is planning to file a petition to terminate the nearly 13-year conservatorship.
+As CNN reported Tuesday, two sources close to the singer said her attorney, Samuel D. Ingham III, is imminently planning to file a petition to terminate the nearly 13-year conservatorship.

-“Britney has spoken to Sam multiple times since last week and she has asked him point-blank, once again, to file the paperwork to end this,” one source told said.
+Meanwhile, Spears’ father has requested the judge to launch an investigation into his daughter’s claims.

-On Wednesday, Jamie Spears’ attorneys submitted a pair of filings, one of which asked the judge to launch an investigation into the claims made by Britney Spears last week, when she alleged she was forced to perform and take medication against her will.
+Jodi Montgomery, the temporary conservator of Spears’ health and medical decisions, released a statement through her attorney in response.

 The next hearing in the case is scheduled for July 14.